-In the 31 December 2013 financial year, no new share based payments in the form of options over ordinary shares were granted under the LTI plan to directors (2012: Nil).
+In the 31 December 2014 financial year, no new share based payments in the form of options over ordinary shares were granted under the LTI plan to directors (2013: Nil), and none are on issue (2013: 1,800,000).

 Where employment ceases prior to the vesting of the share options, the share options are forfeited unless cessation of employment is due to termination initiated by the Group or death.
 In the event of a change of control of the Group, the performance period end date will be brought forward to the date of the change of control and options will vest over this shortened period.